ivoserra/ivoserra/README.md

 ### Hi there 👋

 My name is Ivo Serra and I live in Berlin in Germany.
-I'm studying fullstack web development at DCI and in September 2022 will complete my graduation.
+Im graduated from Digital career Institute in fullstack web development July 2022.

 <a href="https://github.com/ivoserra/github-readme-stats">